 While the narrative method is so valuable to the preacher, its peculiar difficulties should not be concealed.
 One of these will be found in the recital itself, by which he places the events before his hearers.
 It must be specific, that it may be graphic; for unless there is defined outline, there is no picture.
 Yet it must be brief, lest it should weary.
 If he employs the very words of the sacred narrative, he seems to his audience not to be an orator, but the mere repeater of a familiar lesson.
 If he paraphrases it in his own language, then he is set in dangerous contrast with the inspired story, which the hearer has before him.
 For such is the life, compactness, expressiveness, eloquence of the scriptural histories, he must be no mean artist whose recital of the same events does not suffer by comparison with theirs.
-But, for the tyro, the chief difficulty of historical sermons is to catch correctly the precise didactic scope of the sacred narrative, and to limit himself to it. tain schools, of even Protestant preachers, have given us deplorable examples of error here.
-They have used the plain histories of the Bible as though they were riddles for the exercise of an ingenious fancy. have formed allegories where the Holy Ghost has warranted them in seeing none.
-They have interpreted these histories as though any analogy which a vagrant imagination could invent, between a Bible fact and a supposed moral, were a perfect demonstration that this was the truth which the Spirit intended to teach in that Your own good sense should show you that a mode of interpretation cannot be correct, which enables different men to extract the most variant meanings from the same words.
-It is utterly condemned by what has been established concerning the preacher's mission. has naught to do save to deliver God's message out of the Scriptures; his only concern is with the intended meaning of the Holy Ghost in the place expounded.
+But, for the tyro, the chief difficulty of historical sermons is to eatch correctly the precise didactic scope of the sacred narrative, and to limit himself to it.
+Certain schools, of even Protestant preachers, have given us deplorable examples of error here.
+They have used the plain histories of the Bible as though they were riddles for the exercise of an ingenious fancy.
+They have formed allegories where the Holy Ghost has warranted them in seeing none.
+They have interpreted these histories as though any analogy which a vagrant imagination could invent, between a Bible fact and a supposed moral, were a perfect demonstration that this was the truth which the Spirit intended to teach in that place.
+Your own good sense should show you that a mode of interpretation cannot be correct, which enables different men to extract the most variant meanings from the same words.
+It is utterly condemned by what has been established concerning the preacher's mission.
+He has naught to do save to deliver God's message out of the Scriptures; his only concern is with the intended meaning of the Holy Ghost in the place expounded.
 Hence, in a narrative sermon, the preacher's first task must be to ascertain faithfully, from the whole context, the precise scope of the Spirit in placing these events in the infallible record.
-What principles of truth or duty did He here illustrate to the Church? be his topic; and nothing else.
-When Moses tells us

-Generated at Library of Congress on 2025-05-17 20:09 GMT / https://hdl.handle.net/2027/uva.x00230 Public Domain, Google-digitized / http://www.hathitrust.org/access use#pd-google how Jacob made for his darling son a coat of many colours, we are not authorized to teach our hearers that the righteousness of the saints was there presented in We have only an infallible portraiture of the mischiefs which parental partiality may work. another prophet tells us how the priests of Dagon in Ekron, professing to desire the restoration of the ark of God to its sanctuary, shut up the calves at home from the unbroken kine which drew the cart, he does not give us an allegory to teach us the exclusion of infants from membership in Zion.
+What principles of truth or duty did He here illustrate to the Church?
+This must be his topic; and nothing else.
+When Moses tells us how Jacob made for his darling son a coat of many colours, we are not authorized to teach our hearers that the righteousness of the saints was there presented in type.
+We have only an infallible portraiture of the mischiefs which parental partiality may work.
+When another prophet tells us how the priests of Dagon in Ekron, professing to desire the restoration of the ark of God to its sanctuary, shut up the calves at home from the unbroken kine which drew the cart, he does not give us an allegory to teach us the exclusion of infants from membership in Zion.
 He only intends to teach us the dishonesty of unbelief.
 The perverse taste for thus abusing the historical Scriptures may be accounted for, in part, by the influence of such books as Bunyan's "Temple of Solomon Spiritualized;" but more, by a guilty vanity in preachers, who desire to make the multitude gape with some mighty conceit of their wisdom.